codicevitae/python-pi/Week_4/Readme.md

 * To understand what an algorithm is
 * To understand the value of conditional execution
 * To understand how to test for conditions
-* To understand if and if-else statements
+* To understand if statements
-* To understand Python's if-else syntax and indentation requirements
+* To understand Python's if syntax and indentation requirements

 #### Background/Review
 * What does a computer do?
 (Exactly what you tell it to!)